0

 CORN:

-Corn futures are 6 cents lower at midday with the market appearing to trade
+Corn futures are 1 to 2 cents lower at midday with corn action struggling to

 SOYBEANS: